Nikitatsivinsky/mikrotik_telegram_notification/README.md

 Bot_Name
 Unique_name_bot
 ```
-p.s.
+P.s.
 Unique_name_bot - must be '_bot' in the end of the name.

 After you create bot - BotFather give you 'token to access the HTTP API: 0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A'

 Where 0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A is your token.
 You must safe it.

 ## 2) Save Telegram Chat ID.

-Open your browser (or Postman) and isert link
+Open your browser (or Postman) and isert link:

 ```
 https://api.telegram.org/bot0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A/getUpdates
 ```
-where 0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A is your token to access the HTTP API.
+Where 0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A is your token to access the HTTP API.

 Response is like:
 ```